CodeConfidant/pydate/README.txt

 -----------
 Module Year
 -----------

-Attribute/Method 	        Description
-year 	                    Attribute of the int type representing a year.
+year: 	                        Attribute of the int type representing a year.
                                 The attribute must be 4 digits.

-get_year() 	                Return the year attribute value.
+get_year(): 	                Return the year attribute value.

-set_year(year) 	            Change the year attribute value.
+set_year(year): 	            Change the year attribute value.

-inc_year() 	                Increment the year attribute value by 1.
+inc_year(): 	                Increment the year attribute value by 1.

-dec_year() 	                Decrement the year attribute value by 1.
+dec_year(): 	                Decrement the year attribute value by 1.

-tostring() 	                Return a string representing the Year class attribute values.
+tostring(): 	                Return a string representing the Year class attribute values.

 -----------
 Module Date
 -----------

 Note: This class inherits the attributes/methods of the Year class.

-Attribute/Method 	        Description
-month 	                    Attribute of the int type representing a month.
+month: 	                    Attribute of the int type representing a month.
                             The attribute's value must be between 1 & 12.

-day 	                    Attribute of the int type representing a day.
+day: 	                    Attribute of the int type representing a day.
                             The attribute's value must be between 1 & 31.

-get_month() 	            Return the month attribute value.
+get_month(): 	            Return the month attribute value.

-get_day() 	                Return the day attribute value.
+get_day(): 	                Return the day attribute value.

+get_gregorian:              Return the Gregorian month name.

-set_month(month) 	        Change the month attribute value.
+set_month(month): 	        Change the month attribute value.

-set_day(day) 	            Change the day attribute value.
+set_day(day): 	            Change the day attribute value.

-inc_month() 	            Increment the month attribute value by 1.
+inc_month(): 	            Increment the month attribute value by 1.

-inc_day() 	                Increment the day attribute value by 1.
+inc_day(): 	                Increment the day attribute value by 1.

-dec_month() 	            Decrement the month attribute value by 1.
+dec_month(): 	            Decrement the month attribute value by 1.

-dec_day() 	                Decrement the day attribute value by 1.
+dec_day(): 	                Decrement the day attribute value by 1.

-tostring() 	                Return a string representing the Date class attribute values.
+tostring(): 	            Return a string representing the Date class attribute values.

 -----------
 Module Time
 -----------

-Attribute/Method 	        Description
-hour 	                    Attribute of the int type representing a hour.
+hour: 	                    Attribute of the int type representing a hour.
                             The attribute's value must be between 0 & 23.

-minute 	                    Attribute of the int type representing a minute.
+minute: 	                Attribute of the int type representing a minute.
                             The attribute's value must be between 0 & 59.

-second 	                    Attribute of the int type representing a second.
+second: 	                Attribute of the int type representing a second.
                             The attribute's value must be between 0 & 59.

-get_hour() 	                Return the hour attribute value.
+get_hour(): 	            Return the hour attribute value.

-get_minute() 	            Return the minute attribute value.
+get_minute(): 	            Return the minute attribute value.

-get_second() 	            Return the second attribute value.
+get_second(): 	            Return the second attribute value.

-set_hour(hour) 	            Change the hour attribute value.
+set_hour(hour): 	        Change the hour attribute value.

-set_minute(minute) 	        Change the minute attribute value.
+set_minute(minute): 	    Change the minute attribute value.

-set_second(second) 	        Change the second attribute value.
+set_second(second): 	    Change the second attribute value.

-inc_hour() 	                Increment the hour attribute value by 1.
+inc_hour(): 	            Increment the hour attribute value by 1.

-inc_minute() 	            Increment the minute attribute value by 1.
+inc_minute(): 	            Increment the minute attribute value by 1.

-inc_second() 	            Increment the second attribute value by 1.
+inc_second(): 	            Increment the second attribute value by 1.

-dec_hour() 	                Decrement the hour attribute value by 1.
+dec_hour(): 	            Decrement the hour attribute value by 1.

-dec_minute() 	            Decrement the minute attribute value by 1.
+dec_minute(): 	            Decrement the minute attribute value by 1.

-dec_second() 	            Decrement the second attribute value by 1.
+dec_second(): 	            Decrement the second attribute value by 1.

-tostring() 	                Return a string representing the Time class attribute values.
+tostring(): 	            Return a string representing the Time class attribute values.

 ---------------
 Module DateTime
 ---------------

 Note: This class inherits the attributes/methods of both the Date & Time classes.

-Method 	                    Description
-tostring() 	                Return a string representing the DateTime class attribute values.
+tostring(): 	            Return a string representing the DateTime class attribute values.